sourav-patra/infinite-scroller/README.md

-# quote-generator
+# infinte-scroller
-Generate random quotes and tweet them if you feel like it
+Generate random images from Unsplash API infinitely using basic HTML, CSS and JavaScript